Smell: A Very Short Introduction by Matthew Cobb

 Our sense of smell, or olfaction as it is technically known, is our most enigmatic sense.
 It can conjure up memories, taking us back to very specific places and emotions, whilst powerful smells can induce strong feelings of hunger or nausea.
 In the animal kingdom smell can be used to find food, a mate, or a home; to sense danger; and to send and receive complex messages with other members of a species.

 Yet despite its fundamental importance in our mental life and in the existence of all animals, our scientific understanding of how smell works is limited.
 In this book recommended by Lush's Jen Mattei, Matthew Cobb describes the latest scientific research on smell in humans and other mammals, in insects, and even in fish.
 He looks at how smell evolved, how animals use it to navigate and communicate, and disorders of smell in humans.

 We have been fighting against animal testing since before we opened our first shop, and the fight continues today.
-We test products on humans and promote, fund and use alternative testing methods entirely animal and animal-product free.
+We test products on humans and promote, fund and use human biology relevant testing methods entirely animal and animal-product free.
 Find out more